By Lydia Hurlbut

 — Janice Davies

-I have been married to Shane and surrounded by the film industry for 25 years this October.
+I have been married to Shane and surrounded by the film industry for over 25 years.
 I was lucky to find my soul mate so early.
 It has given me a lot of time to observe and counsel behind the scenes.
 The variety of personalities and ways of interrelating have always fascinated me because there are so many layers to what really makes people tick.
 Initially, it is easy to personalize difficult encounters.
 However, with both time and wisdom, it makes much more sense to remove the ego and have a wider lens.

 Film industry quirkiness is notorious.
 Big personalities, intense time pressure, and thousands of dollars riding on getting the shots to make your day.
 As a filmmaker, how do you deal with difficult personalities, especially if you are stuck with someone on a long feature?